wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-add-interactivity-features/includes/2-to-report.md

 ## Video 19: Adding Interactive Features - Part 2	5

-In this 5-minute video Peter Myers and Chris Finlan demonstrate adding interactive features to the table report.
+In this 5-minute video, Peter Myers and Chris Finlan demonstrate adding interactive features to the table report.

 The interactive features include:
 - Drilldown from Country to Salesperson